FIRE Movement: Is Financial Independence Possible in 2025?

 Mindset Shifts and Lifestyle Changes

-The table below contrasts the conventional approach with the FIRE mindset.
+The table below contrasts conventional spending patterns with the FIRE mindset to show how small habit changes compound over years.

 Conventional Mindset FIRE Mindset Primary Impact